 What He Does to Owls

 Mysore cuts into owls' skulls to expose their brains.
 Then, he screws and glues metal devices onto their heads.
 The owls endure two to three invasive surgeries before Mysore uses them in experiments.
-These birds—who are nocturnal hunters who would fly great distances in their natural habitat—are forced into plastic tubes so cramped that they can't move their wings while Mysore bombards them with sounds and lights and measures their brain activity.
+These birds—who are nocturnal hunters who would fly great distances in their natural habitat—are forced into restraint devices so cramped that they can't move their wings while Mysore bombards them with sounds and lights and measures their brain activity.
 For some experiments, he restrains fully conscious owls for up to 12 hours.
 During these experiments, he pokes electrodes around in the brains of the fully conscious birds, mutilating their brain tissue so severely that they become "unusable" to him—at which point he kills them.

 Mysore admits that his experiments are painful for the owls, yet in his grant application for the experiments, he provides scant information on any pain medication that would be administered.